Bianca Andreescu: 2019: US Open champion, world No. 4

+2020–21: WTA 1000 final and injuries

 Andreescu missed the first few months of the 2020 season, including the Australian Open, due to her knee injury.
 She was unable to defend her title at the Indian Wells Open until the tournament and the next several months of the season were canceled due to the COVID-19 pandemic.

-Andreescu returned to competition for the first time in 15 months at the 2021 Australian Open, the first Grand Slam tournament since her run at the 2019 US Open.
-Seeded eighth, she opened with a three-set victory over Mihaela Buzarnescu in the first round but then was upset by Hsieh Su-wei in straight sets.
+Andreescu returned to competition for the first time in 15 months at the 2021 Australian Open, the first major tournament since her run at the 2019 US Open.
+Seeded eighth, she opened with a three-set victory over Mihaela Buzărnescu in the first round but then was upset by Hsieh Su-wei in straight sets.
 She also participated in the Phillip Island Trophy, another new event in Australia, where she lost in the semifinals to Marie Bouzková.

 In late March, Andreescu participated in the Miami Open, again seeded eighth.
 Receiving a first round bye, she defeated Tereza Martincová in straight sets.
 Andreescu would go on to record three-set wins over Amanda Anisimova, Garbiñe Muguruza, Sara Sorribes Tormo, and Maria Sakkari to set up a clash with world No. 1, Ashleigh Barty, in the final.
 However, she was ultimately forced to retire, down 3–6, 0–4.

-Bianca tested positive for COVID-19 on 25 April 2021 and was forced to withdraw from the Madrid Open.
+Bianca tested positive for COVID-19 on April 25, 2021, and was forced to withdraw from the Madrid Open.
 She went into the French Open as the sixth seed, however she was upset in the first round by Tamara Zidanšek.

 She went into the Wimbledon Championships as the fifth seed and was upset in the first round in straight sets, this time by Alizé Cornet.
-She then went on to withdraw from the 2020 Summer Olympics in Tokyo.
-She returned to action at the National Bank Open, where she was defending champion, but lost to Ons Jabeur in the third round.
+She then went on to withdraw from the Tokyo Olympics and returned to action at the Canadian Open, as the defending champion.
+There, she lost to Ons Jabeur in the third round.

-Seeded sixth at the US Open, she reached the fourth round but lost to Maria Sakkari in a three and a half hour battle that ended after 2AM, making it latest women’s singles match in tournament history.
+Seeded sixth at the US Open, she reached the fourth round but lost to Maria Sakkari in a three and a half hour battle that ended after 2AM, making it latest women's singles match in tournament history.
 Because she did not defend her 2019 title, she fell to No. 20 in the rankings.
 At Indian Wells, she was also the defending champion but lost in the third round to Anett Kontaveit.
-As a result, she finished the year at world No. 46 in the singles rankings.
+As a result, she finished the year at No. 46 in the singles rankings.